A Camouflaged Tree Dweller

 These chameleons are native to Yemen and southern Saudi Arabia.
 Although they are arboreal, they can be found in dry plateaus, coastal plains, mountains, and river valleys.
 Veiled chameleons are highly territorial and avoid coming into contact with other veiled chameleons.

 Housing must be completely sealed, ventilated, and escape proof.
-Zilla Fresh Air Habitats are preferred but glass enclosures may be used depending on your household’s average temperature.
+Zilla Fresh Air Habitats are preferred but Zilla Front Opening Terrariums may be used depending on your household’s average temperature.
 Juvenile chameleons can be housed in a small screen habitats until they are roughly six to eight months old.
 Adult chameleons should be kept in large screen habitats.
 Providing a substrate is optional as chameleons will rarely use it since they are arboreal.
 If you would like to use a substrate, Zilla Jungle Mix, Coconut Husk Brick, or Terrarium Moss can be used.
 Chameleons require vertical artificial foliage, branches, logs, and other furnishings to meet their climbing, basking and hiding activities.
 These chameleons will not recognize standing water and should be misted by hand to receive adequate hydration.
-Waterfalls may be used to provide an adequate water source but misting is still recommended.
+Zilla Waterfalls or Spring Cave may be used to provide an adequate water source but misting is still recommended.
 Be sure to periodically replace the substrate, clean, and disinfect the enclosure and its furnishings at least every 2-3 months.

 Temperature and Lighting